ImperialCardioGenetics/UTRannotator/README.md

 The plugin could also check whether an input variant disrupts a verified translated uORF.

-To use this option, users would pass a file of a list of verified translated uORFs as input.
+To use this option, users would pass an evidence file of a list of verified translated uORFs as input.

 For translated small ORFs in human, we have curated a list of uORFs previously identified with ribosome profiling from the online repository of small ORFs (www.sorfs.org)